benreckas/the-dev-toolkit/learning-resources.md

 Jon Suh - [Learn CSS Grid](http://learncssgrid.com/) - A written guide to CSS Grid.

-Wes Bos - [Learn CSS Grid](https://cssgrid.io/) - A video guide developed by Wes Bos and sponsored by Mozilla.
+Wes Bos - [CSS Grid](https://cssgrid.io/) - A brand new course from Wes Bos and sponsored by Mozilla.

 ### JavaScript